-The aim of our study was to analyse disturbance in lipoprotein metabolism and the increased risk for atherosclerosis in CRI patients and those with advanced renal failure being on hemodialysis.
-The atherogenic risk for patients on hemodialysis was assessed by determing: total cholesterol (TC), triglyceride (TG), HDL-C and LDL-C. Also we calculated the atherogenic risk factors that may predict the risk for cardiovascular disease because lipid abnormalities in renal disease are associated with both a progressive decline in renal function and cardiovascular complications.
+The aim of our study is to analyze disturbance in lipoprotein metabolism and the increased risk for atherosclerosis in CRI patients and those with advanced renal failure being on hemodialysis.
+The atherogenic risk for patients on hemodialysis is assessed by determining; total cholesterol (TC), triglycerides (TG), HDL-C and LDL-C. Also we calculate the atherogenic risk factors that may predict the risk for cardiovascular disease because lipid abnormalities in renal diseases are associated with both a progressive decline in renal function and cardiovascular complications.

-Materials and Methods
+Subjects and Methods